Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Gadget based NP-Hardness for Approximating k

 \begin{theorem} { For any $\eps>0$, there is a gadget reduction from $(1-O(\eps), 1/4+O(\eps))$-approximating $\threelin{4}$ to $(\completeness-\eps, \soundness+\eps)$-approximating $\maxcut{4}$.
 As a consequence, it is NP-hard to $\approxratio+\eps$-approximate $\maxcut{4}$. } \end{theorem}

-{ In particular, we used AlphaEvolve to search for the gadgets used in these results.
-Since $\maxcut{k}$ is a symmetric $2$-ary predicate, we can view a gadget, which is an instance of $\maxcut{k}$, as an undirected graph (possibly containing parallel edges).
+{ We prove the results in Appendix~\ref{sec:gadget-appendix}.
+In particular, we used AlphaEvolve to search for the gadgets used in these results.
+Since $\maxcut{k}$ is a symmetric binary predicate, we can view a gadget, which is an instance of $\maxcut{k}$, as an undirected graph (possibly containing parallel edges).
 In~\Cref{fig:combined_gadgets,fig:fourcut}, we provide a visual representation of these instances.
 We note that our gadgets look extremely different in the $k=3$ and $k=4$ cases; in particular, in the $k=3$ case our gadgets contain at most $3$ parallel copies of each edge, while in the $k=4$ case the gadgets contain as many as $\parallelcopies$ parallel copies of some edges.
 As a result, \Cref{thm:max-4-cut} does not have an inapproximability factor that can be written as a rational number with a small denominator. }